Saratov State Medical University: Departments

 Specialists at research and development institutes, centres, laboratories, museums, and innovation groups at Saratov State Medical University conduct fundamental and applied scientific research.
 Among them are the Research Institute of Basic and Clinical Uro-Nephrology, the Central Research Laboratory, the Scientific Educational Centre for Fundamental Medicine and Nanotechnologies, the Medical Technopark, the University Publishing House, the Scientific Medical Library, the Museum of University History, and many other university divisions.
 Around 7000 students graduate from the university each year.

 Governance

-The university is nominally led by a Rector, who is the titular head of the university and is normally a well-known public figure.
+The university is nominally led by a Rector, who is the titular head of the university and is normally a public figure.
 The day-to-day chief executive role is the responsibility of the Prorector, a full-time academic post.
 The senior management board of the university is headed by the Prorector, assisted by Deans.
-It is responsible for the day-to-day management of the university.

 Student life

 The Trade Union secures that social and working rights of students are protected.
-The Trade Union engages in a range of activities: sport and wellness, information analysis, culture and entertainment, as well as community service (work with children left without parental or guardian care).

 The Student Club runs over ten clubs.
 The university stand-up comedy teams are the winners of the regional Stand-Up Comedy League.
 The Student Folk Anatomical Theatre participates in various Russian theatre contests and performs in the university and on the stage of the Saratov Kiselev Academic Youth Theatre.